 For more information check out the Housing and Urban Development (HUD) guidelines for service animals below.

 These laws are complex and evolving and we advise you to consult an attorney for the most up-to date information.

 In 1992, Congress passed the Residential Lead-Based Paint Hazard Reduction Act.
 For any housing built prior to 1978 the seller or landlord is required to disclose known information on lead-based paint and related hazards.
 You must also disclose the location of any lead-based paint and/or lead/based paint hazards on the property if it exists.
 Be sure to keep a record of the disclosure for 3 years.

 Once you are familiar with the laws governing rental properties and their occupants you will need a lease.
 A lease is a binding legal contract between you and your tenant(s).
 You can find generic lease agreement templates online or you may be able to get one from your real estate broker.
 No matter the source, be sure to update it with any local requirements and have it reviewed by an attorney.

-The terms of the lease should thoroughly address the rules and policies for living in your property.
+The terms of the lease should thoroughly address the rules and policies for living in your property as well as how disputes and conflicts will be resolved.
 Let us now go through some of them and what factors to weigh when determining your policies.

 Length of Lease

 A lease term of 12 months is quite common.
 Having a lease that expires after a year allows a landlord a convenient opportunity to adjust rent to keep pace with the market, add any provisions that are missing from the lease, and decide whether or not to renew a tenant’s lease.
 Shorter leases mean you have to go through the tenant-turnover and tenant screening processes more often which can be costly and time consuming.
 Longer leases may prevent you from being able to adjust rent to keep pace with inflation or they may stick you with a problem tenant for a long time.